-To transparently demonstrate the steparguments, the following organization of this paper is chosen:
+To transparently demonstrate the stepwise arguments, the following organization of this paper is chosen:

-Section I: Two experiments conducted an informal in presenting 3-SAT-problem instances and Binary Decision Diagrams (BDDs) used to solve them with intrinsic structure unveiling self-evidently.
+Section I: Two experiments are conducted in an informal way presenting 3-SAT-problem instances and Binary Decision Diagrams (BDDs) used to solve them with intrinsic structure unveiling self-evidently.
 Eventually, a precise conjecture and an objective are formulated.

 Section II: The main formalism is presented.
-In the center of
+In the center of this